-It would be easy to dismiss the Analytical personality style as a bookworm, a techie, a person with too much information because then we would be thinking their depth of knowledge is somehow not relevant.
+It would be easy to dismiss the Analytical personality style as a bookworm, a techie, or a person with too much information because then we would think their knowledge depth is somehow not relevant.

 But their focus on detail is what makes their sales ability an asset.
 No other personality style will delve into as much product knowledge and history as the Analytical.

-However, the Analytical is not necessarily the best fit for most stores.
+However, Analytical personalities are not necessarily the best fit for most stores.

 Sure, an antique dealer who is trying to get thousands of dollars for a vintage pair of eyeglasses really needs to be able to share all the reasons to justify the price.
-Or a luxury jeweler, or stained-glass craftsman or even a plastic surgeon.
+Or a luxury jeweler, stained-glass craftsman, or even a plastic surgeon.

-Analyticals, like the Amiables, are introverted; they share information as a defense mechanism.
-Consequently the more nervous they are or under pressure, the more they will try to calm themselves by reciting facts about a product.
+Analyticals like Amiables tend to be introverted; they can share information as a defense mechanism.
+Consequently, the more nervous or under pressure they are, the more they will try to calm themselves by reciting facts about a product.

-The challenge is only a third of the world really appreciates all that information.
-63% or so of the population buys because of emotion, not details.
+The challenge is only a third of the world appreciates all that information.
+63% or so of the population buys on feeling, not facts.

-You can’t feel a fact – most buy on emotion.
+You can’t feel details – most customers buy based on emotions.

-With an ingrained sense of striving for perfection – which is good, they inherently feel they need to share all that information to everyone.
-That can make them seem stern and judging instead of friendly and helpful.
+With an ingrained sense of striving for perfection – generally a good thing – they inherently need to share all that information with everyone.
+That can make them seem severe and judgemental instead of friendly and helpful.

-Analyticals, as their name implies, size up the situation, open the file in their minds that holds all the information and logically shares everything they know with the customer.
+Analyticals, as the name implies, size up the situation, pull open the file in their minds containing all the pertinent information and logically share everything they know with the customer.

 And the more logic and facts you use, the less emotion enters the conversation.

-Analyticals see things as they are, but the Expressives and Amiables in particular want to see things as they want them to be.
-That means it isn’t the watch, its what the watch will do for them.
-That means engaging a customer’s imagination.
+Analyticals see things as they are, but Expressives and Amiables, particularly, want to see things as they want them to be.
+That means the watch itself is most important; it's what it will do for them.
+And that type of selling requires engaging a customer’s imagination.

-Unfortunately, Analyticals have a linear thought process that leads down to a logical conclusion; they expect their customer will follow them down their road.
+Unfortunately, Analyticals have a linear thought process that leads to a logical conclusion; they expect their customers to follow them down their road.
 But customers rarely approach buying with just logic.

-There are multiple reasons people buy things: to make them look better, feel better, or make someone else do the same.
+People buy things for multiple reasons: to make themselves look better, feel better, or make someone else do the same.
 Those are often emotional, not necessarily logical, reasons.

-Here’s where logic hurts you.
-Say an Analytical works in a fine jewelry store.
-A guy walks in and says he’s looking for an engagement ring for no more than $2000.
-The Analytical salesperson answers, “Sure, we have a lot right over here.”
-They give all the features of the ring and close the $2000 ring sale.
-They turn to their manager and say, “I am a great salesperson.”
+Here’s where logic hurts you in a retail store.
+Let's say an Analytical salesperson works in a fine jewelry store.
+A man walks in and says he’s looking for an engagement ring for no more than $2000.
+The Analytical salesperson answers, “Sure, we have those right over here.”
+They give all the ring features and close the $2,000 ring sale.
+They then continue selling the same way, thinking they are great salespeople.

-The danger of the Analytical is that they leave money on the table because the customer only said they needed a $2000 ring.
-For that reason, the Analytical doesn't feel the need to show an $8000 ring.
+The danger of the Analytical is that they leave money on the table because the customer only said they needed a $2,000 ring.
+Therefore, the Analytical doesn't need to show an $8,000 ring.

-When the manager challenges their wisdom in not showing anything higher priced, the Analytical says, “They never said they wanted a more expensive ring.
+When their manager challenges the wisdom of not showing anything higher priced, the Analytical says, “They never said they wanted a more expensive ring.
 I could have missed the sale if I didn't show them what they said they wanted.
 I'd be seen as pushy.”
-In an Analytical’s mind, the customer got just what they asked for.
+To an Analytical mind, the customer got what they asked for.
 It's logical.

 If you're an Analytical personality, here are some tips to help you: